rehcorb/data-analysis-electronic-music-on-discogs/README.md

 - Power Query: For data transformation and cleaning.
 - Dax Studio: For cleaned data exportation in csv.
 - Python : For Jupyter notebooks.

+**Data Transformation and Cleaning**
+In Power Query, I performed several data transformations to prepare the dataset for analysis:

+- Country: When the country field was empty, I assigned the value "Unknown" to maintain consistency across records.
+- Release Date: I simplified the date information to the release year only, to streamline analysis.
+- Price Fields (lowest_price, median_price, highest_price):
+  - Replaced commas with periods to standardize decimal format.
+  - Removed the $ sign to convert these fields to decimal format, making them suitable for numerical analysis.
+- Ratings and Price Data:
+  - If a record had no rating, I left it as null.
+  - For records without any sales data or price information, I set these values to null as well.
+After these transformations, I exported the cleaned dataset to CSV format using DAX Studio for further analysis.

 **Analysis Goals**